demiinferno/People-Counter-Application/README.md

 Handle the input stream

-Use your work from inference.py to perform inference Extract the model output, and draw any necessary information on the frame (bounding boxes, semantic masks, etc.)
+Use your code from inference.py to perform inference Extract the model output
-Perform analysis on the output to determine the number of people in frame, time spent in frame, and the total number of people counted
-Send statistics to the MQTT server
-Send processed frame to FFmpeg